AmandaShuman/photographer_website/README.md

 - working with ids along with classes

 ###JS
-- using event listeners to toggle the hamburger navigation
 - creating new JS files for different pages
 - changing an item to being active or inactive
 - creating elements inside a div